FDA approved for more than 25 years

 It’s common for the transplanted hairs to fall out completely before entering a dormant phase, so don’t panic if that’s the case.
 Your scalp may also still be sensitive, so be gentle.

-Hair Transplant After 3 Months
+Hair Transplant Recovery After 3 Months

 During months four to six, you should notice pretty significant improvements in terms of your hair density and scalp coverage as your transplanted hairs continue to grow.